-Vary the rhythm and improve your speed with the chromatic and sweeping Exercise!
+Improve your speed with these chromatic and sweeping exercises!

 On this page, you find another seventeen chromatic and sweeping exercises to get your teeth into!
 The main difference from now on is that we start combining different rhythms.